My Mother At Sixty Six By Kamala Das for Class 12 English CBSE (Summary, poetic devices, word meaning and stanza based question-answer)

 Q. Why has the poet created the images of young trees sprinting and merry children spilling out of their homes?

 Ans.
-Present a contrast with her mother and complete the life cycle.
+To present a contrast with her mother and complete the life cycle.

 Q. What does “the young trees sprinting" signify?

 Ans.
-It is the Poet’s illusion.
-It signifies energy, and stamina of young age and how fast young age passes.
+It is the poet’s illusion.
+It signifies the energy and stamina of the young age and how quickly the young age passes.

 Q. Why does the poetess look at her mother again?